-DO put time aside to choose the right bike
+DO: put time aside to choose the right bike

-DO spread the cost of buying a bike through a ‘cycle to work’ scheme
+DO: spread the cost of buying a bike through a ‘cycle to work’ scheme

 If your employer is signed up to a cycle to work scheme, you can pay for the cost of a new bike out of your salary before tax and National Insurance contributions are deducted.
 You can also spread the cost of a new bike by paying for it in monthly instalments taken out of your pay check as salary sacrifice payments.

-DON’T splash out on loads of flashy kit
+DON’T: splash out on loads of flashy kit

 If you want to deck yourself out in head-to-toe co-ordinated lycra, more power to you.
 But the reality is you don’t need much more than a bike and a helmet if you’re venturing back onto two wheels.

-‘The great thing about cycling is that you don’t need lots of fancy kit or equipment,’ notes Christina Bengston from the charity Cycling UK.
-‘There’s no need to whip out the lycra!
+"The great thing about cycling is that you don’t need lots of fancy kit or equipment," notes Christina Bengston from the charity Cycling UK.
+"There’s no need to whip out the lycra!
 Any clothing will do but bear in mind that baggy clothes can get caught in your bike chain.
-It’s also sensible to bring along a puncture repair kit, spare inner tube, a pump and some tyre levers.’
+It’s also sensible to bring along a puncture repair kit, spare inner tube, a pump and some tyre levers."

 You can pick up a basic puncture repair kit and tyre levers for less than £5.
-A compact bike pump will set you back around £10.
+A compact bike pump will set you back around £15.
 If you’ve no idea what you’d do with these if you did get a puncture, Cycling UK has a ‘how to’ guide that will show you how to deal with it well enough to get to the nearest bike shop.

 If you’ll be riding in the dark, be sure to pick up some good bike lights.
 The more visible you are on the road, the safer you will be.
 Rechargeable ones are a good investment if you plan to cycle regularly.

-DO pick up a few tips on bike maintenance
+DO: pick up a few tips on bike maintenance

-DO use an activity tracker to see how well you’re doing
+DO: use an activity tracker to see how well you’re doing

-For £129.99 you can buy the top-scoring activity tracker we’ve tested: the Fitbit Charge 3 (90/100).
-Alternatively, the Huawei Band 3 Pro is a more affordable option at £79.99 and scored 83/100 when we reviewed it.
+For £114.90 you can buy the top-scoring activity tracker we’ve tested: the Fitbit Charge 4 Advanced Fitness Tracker.
+Alternatively, the Honor Band 5 is a more affordable option at £28.34 and scored 81/100 when we reviewed it.
 You can check out our reviews of the best fitness trackers we tested, too.

-DON’T get lost!
+DON’T: get lost!

 If you’re not going to be cycling the same route day-in, day-out, or you’re not confident about finding your way on two wheels, use your smartphone and Google Maps as a cycling satnav.
 You’ll need a bike mount for your phone, preferably one with a waterproof cover in case it rains on your pedal-powered parade.
-The Tigra Sport MountCase 2 (£22.95) comes with a rain guard and mounting bracket and is compatible with the iPhone X.
+The Tigra Sport MountCase 2 comes with a rain guard and mounting bracket and is compatible with the iPhone X.

 You Might Also Like